RoseCityRobotics/common_platform/docs/source/intro.md

 ## About Rose City Robotics' Implementation

-This is Rose City Robotics' fork of the PARTS Common Robotics Platform, customized for our specific educational and development needs.
+This is Rose City Robotics' fork of the RCR Common Robotics Platform, customized for our specific educational and development needs.

 - **Project Goals**: Provide hands-on robotics education, enable rapid prototyping of autonomous systems, and create a standardized platform for our robotics programs and competitions.
 - **Custom Features**: Our implementation includes ROS2 integration, custom carrier board modifications, onboard AI inference and enhanced sensor capabilities for advanced navigation and perception tasks.